melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 fleet increased to about 590 vessels by 1953, then declined to approximately 256 vessels around 1963.

-Onboard surveys of CPFV vessels in southern California ranked vermilion as the fifth and third most common rockfish species in the mid-1970s and mid-1980s, respectively [@Collins1978; @Ally1991].
+Onboard surveys of CPFV vessels in southern California ranked vermilion rockfish as the fifth and third most common rockfish species in the mid-1970s and mid-1980s, respectively [@Collins1978; @Ally1991].
 Onboard CPFV observers in central California saw vermilion rockfish in over 27% of all observed drifts over the period 1987-1998, making vermilion rockfish fifth among rockfish species in terms of encounter rates per drift [@Monk2016]

-In southern California, harvest of vermilion from recreational fisheries, as a percentage of the total vermilion harvest, varied considerably from 1980 to 2000.
+In southern California, harvest of vermilion rockfish from recreational fisheries, as a percentage of the total vermilion rockfish harvest, varied considerably from 1980 to 2000.
-After 2000, largely due to reduced commercial access to shelf habitat, recreational fisheries accounted for almost all the vermilion harvest in Southern California, with relatively minor contributions from the commercial fleets.
+After 2000, largely due to reduced commercial access to shelf habitat, recreational fisheries accounted for almost all the vermilion rockfish harvest in southern California, with relatively minor contributions from the commercial fleets.
 Similar patterns occurred north of Point Conception, with the majority of vermilion rockfish landings coming to ports in San Luis Obispo county.